MQuy/mbrowser/Programming Rust 2nd.md

   (&str, i32, ) == (&str, i32)
   ```
 - Rust borrow rules: you either have any number of immutable references or only one mutable reference at a given time (lifetime of references)
-- Rust has no notation for an uninitialized object (array, tuple ...) to prevent junk values
 - Slices `&[T]` are always passed by reference and are converted automatically from vector and array
   ```rust
   let v: Vec<f64> = vec![0.0,  0.707,  1.0,  0.707];